qor/media/README.md

 ## Media Library

-Media Library is a [Golang](http://golang.org/) library that support upload files/images to filesystem or cloud storages, with croping, resizing features for images.
+Media Library is a [Golang](http://golang.org/) library that supports the upload of files/images to a filesystem or cloud storage.
+The Plugin includes cropping and resizing features for images.

 [![GoDoc](https://godoc.org/github.com/qor/media_library?status.svg)](https://godoc.org/github.com/qor/media_library)

 ## Usage

-Media library could only be used for [GORM-backend](https://github.com/jinzhu/gorm) models as it is using GORM's callbacks to handle file processing, so you need to register callbacks first:
+Media Library is dependant on [GORM-backend](https://github.com/jinzhu/gorm) models as it is using GORM's callbacks to handle file processing, so you will need to register callbacks first:

 ```go
 import "github.com/jinzhu/gorm"